Particular/docs.particular.net/samples/pipeline/session-filtering/sample.md

 ---

-## Introduction

 This sample shows how to extend the NServiceBus message processing pipeline with custom behaviors to add session filters to an endpoint.
-An endpoint will only accept messages from a sending endpoint if they share a session key.
+An endpoint will accept messages only from a sending endpoint if they share a session key.

 NOTE: This technique can be useful in testing scenarios where left over messages from previous test runs should be ignored.

-## Code Walk Through
+## Code walk-through

-The solution contains two endpoints _Sender_ and _Receiver_ which exchange `SomeMessage` instances.
+The solution contains two endpoints, _Sender_ and _Receiver_, which exchange instances of `SomeMessage`.
 Each endpoint contains an instance of a session key provider:

 snippet: session-key-provider-interface

-In the case of the sample, there is a simple implementation that provides a limited set of session keys:
+In the sample, there is a simple implementation that provides a limited set of session keys:

 snippet: rotating-session-key-provider